Christmas gifts wrapped under tree.

 Leverage Outsourced Services

 To effectively manage all of your nonprofit’s year-end activities, you may need some additional help beyond your existing team’s bandwidth.
-But unless you know you’ll have enough work for another staff member to take on year-round, consider saving money and time by outsourcing some end-of-year tasks to external professionals instead of hiring new employees.
+However, you might not have enough work for another staff member to take on year-round.
+Plus, hiring and onboarding are expensive and time-consuming.

 Jitasa Flames.